HR 7578

-HR 7578 (also known as V4200 Sagittarii) is a binary star in the constellation of Sagittarius.
-Their combined apparent magnitude is 6.18.
-Parallax measurements by the Gaia spacecraft put the system at 46.01 light-years (14.107 parsecs) away, making this a nearby system.
+HR 7578 (also known as V4200 Sagittarii) is a triple star system in the constellation of Sagittarius.
+Their combined apparent magnitude is 6.18, making it very faintly visible to the naked eye of an observer under a dark sky, far from any city.
+Parallax measurements by the Gaia spacecraft put the system at 46 light-years (14.1 parsecs) away, making this a nearby system.